KobeLemon/learn-docker-kl/Notes/Getting Started with Docker/deploying-containerized-app.md

 - You want to host the image to a centralized registries where it can be accessed from different environments.

+- To push to a registry, you use the command `docker image push -t DOCKERID/APPNAME:TAG`

+- Class Example: `docker image push -t nigelpoulton/ctr-demo:2023`

+- If you haven't authenticated PowerShell or Command Prompt with Docker yet, you might to login to Docker.
+When you try pushing to your Docker Hub account, it will prompt you to do so if you are not logged in yet.

 - When you push an image to DockerHub or any other centralized registry, it defaults to the **OS/ARCH** that matches the computer you are on.
 This means the app will only run on computers that share the same **OS/ARCH**.

 - To get around this, you can use the `docker buildx build` command to specify the platform(s) you want to run.

 - Class Example: `docker buildx build --platform linux/arm64/v8,linux/amd64 --push --tag nigelpoulton/gsd:ctr2023 .`

-- After you push your image, you need to pull up the registry and check the image is there & registered under the correct platform(s) you want it to have.
+- You DO NOT need to push the image to the regsitry again.
+You just need to pull up the registry and check the image is there & registered under the correct platform(s) you want it to have.
+You might need to refresh the page.

 ## Running a Containerized App

 - When you build a docker image, it will initially be stored locally on your machine.
 You can run it locally, or run it via the registry.

-- If you want to run it via a registry, it is good to delete the local image using this command: `docker image rm DOCKERID/FOLDERNAME:IMAGENAME`
+- If you want to run it via a registry, it is good to delete the local image using this command: `docker image rm DOCKERID/FOLDERNAME:IMAGENAME` because if you do not, `docker container run` will always run the local copy of the image before it looks for a registry image.

 - Class Example: `docker image rm nigelpoulton/gsd:ctr2023`